makrai/notes/allaoui20-clustering-umap-survery.md

-Considerably Improving Clustering Algorithms Using UMAP: A Comparative Study Allaoui M., Kherfi M.L., Cheriet A. (2020)
+Considerably Improving Clustering Algorithms Using UMAP: A Comparative Study Allaoui M, Kherfi ML, Cheriet A (2020)
 Image and Signal Processing.
 ICISP 2020.
 Lecture Notes in Computer Science

 # Abstract

 * Dimensionality reduction is widely used in machine learning and big data
-  * analyze and to visualize large, high-dimensional datasets.
-In particular,
+  * analyze and to visualize large, high-dimensional datasets
-* tasks like data clustering and classification.
-Recently,
+* tasks like data clustering and classification
 * embedding methods have emerged as a promising direction for clustering
   * preserve the local structure and simultaneously reveal the global structure
 * we investigate how to improve the performance of several clustering algos
-* Uniform Manifold Approximation and Projection or UMAP.
-This technique has
+* Uniform Manifold Approximation and Projection or UMAP
-  * based on Riemannian geometry and algebraic topology.
-Our main hypothesis is
+  * based on Riemannian geometry and algebraic topology
-* We compare the results of many well-known clustering algorithms such
+* We compare the results of many well-known clustering algorithms
-  * k-means, HDBSCAN, GMM and Agglomerative Hierarchical Clustering when they
+  * k-means, HDBSCAN, GMM and Agglomerative Hierarchical Clustering
-  * on several _image_ datasets demonstrate that the proposed method
+  * on several _image_ datasets
 * UMAP improves each of the clustering algorithms studied on each dataset consi
   * can reach 60% Accuracy improvement